 We believe that regular homework can make an important contribution to children's progress at school.
 It supports the work they do in class, reinforces skills and understanding, and it promotes partnership between parents and the school.
-Homework is published on our on-line learning platforms ('Tapesty' and 'Google Classroom')

 One key area that benefits hugely from input at home is daily reading.
 The time spent enjoying a book together really impacts on all areas of your child's learning and gives them an essential skill.